justrealmilk/braytech.org-translations/README.md

 You may be asked a question if you want to push branch first you can do that (this is almost the same as sync buttom from line 23) and then a web browser page will be opened.

 25. On the web page you will be shown from which branch to which you are going to transfer data, the list of commits affected and lines changed.
 You have to click button **Create pull request** and then you can text short title and description.
-Press button **Create** once more after that.
 There have to be line *These branches can be automatically merged.* If not consult Tom or translation team in [discord.braytech.org](https://discord.braytech.org)
+Press button **Create pull request** once more after that.

 26. Now you have just to wait until Tom checks it and confirms the merge.